English 609 is a graduate course offered by Western Carolina Univesity in Cullowhee, NC.

 Sonic level: pantoums and villanelles (read for next week)

-Homework: Write an elegy or nature poem (or choose another topic)
+Homework: Write an elegy or animal poem (or choose another topic)

 Workshopping